 Best Trekking Trails for Winter Season

 As winter is cold, this time offers you clear skies, beautiful sceneries, and majestic mountains.
 During this time, you can go for a short and easy trek like Everest Panorama Trek in the Everest region, Ghorepani Poonhill Trek around Annapurna region, and Langtang Valley Trek in Langtang region.

 You can also trek to the lower Solu area south of Everest and shorter treks near Pokhara.
 The lowlands including Chitwan and Bardia National Parks have moderate temperatures and are gorgeous in winter.

-Travel tips for visiting Nepal during Winter Season
+Tips for Best Time to Visit Nepal during Winter Season

 - You need to prepare yourself for the cold and snowfall.
 Thus, you need to wear warm gears and dress up in layers.

 - To have warm feet while trekking, you need to carry sturdy boots.

 - You have to drink plenty of water to keep yourself hydrated.

 - If you are trekking above 2500 meters, you need to be aware of symptoms and precautions about altitude sickness.

 Good travel plan and preparation with the right information, Nepal is a great year-round destination and offers the best trekking through different trails!